Jack Bryan is a football writer and life long Derby County supporter.

 On a more positive note, there seems to be a brighter light at the end of the tunnel with regards to our club’s long term future, with American businessman Chris Kirchner having been named by the joint administrators as the preferred bidder on Wednesday.

-This is undoubtedly a positive step, that we have been waiting months for, so it should be celebrated, but with caution.
+This is a step that we have been waiting months for, so it should be celebrated, but with caution.
 The administrators have now ‘entered into a period of exclusivity with Mr. Kirchner and his advisers,’ per the statement that they released on Wednesday, making Kirchner the favourite to buy the club, although there is still ‘A lot to be done’ per Kirchner’s twitter.
 This surely includes discussions with the EFL about a potential further points deduction if the bid doesn’t satisfy EFL and their insolvency policy.

 Many have voiced concerns about Kirchner, who first expressed his interest in buying Derby towards the end of last year, before pulling out in December, but the reality is that we will never know if he is the best person to take the club forward, ahead of some of the other names touted over the last few months.

-I know Andy Buckley-Taylor has already covered this in a previous blog post, but I feel obliged to mention that some awful, potentially offensive tweets that Chris Kirchner posted a few years ago came to light last week, prompting the Slync.io owner to delete his account and create a new one, after rightly receiving much criticism.
+I know Andy Buckley-Taylor has already covered this in a previous blog post, but I feel obliged to mention that some awful, offensive tweets that Chris Kirchner posted a few years ago came to light last week, prompting the Slync.io owner to delete his account and create a new one, after rightly receiving much criticism.
 As Andy called for him to do, Mr. Kirchner should apologise.

 On his new twitter account, Kirchner conducted a question and answer session on Friday night.
 This is perhaps a sign that the improvement in communication that we have been crying out for will be implemented should Kirchner take charge.
 In this Q&A, he confirmed that Garry Cook is involved, as had been rumoured, and said that he and his team ‘are going to do a lot more on the access/media front’.
 He also tweeted that more investment will be going into the women’s team, to which Head Coach Samantha Griffiths responded ‘Exciting times’.
 This is a sentiment that I, again cautiously, share, for the women’s team, and the wider club.
 A preferred bidder finally having been named, I now feel hopeful that the club has some direction and will be able to move forward.